univention/intercom-service/REVIEW.md

 ##### Refresh token
 1. Go to the Keycloak admin interface.
 Select the realm containing OX, Nextcloud, ICS and Element.
-Go to `Realm Settings`, select the tab `Tokens` and set the `SSO Session Idle` to 5 minutes.
+Go to `Realm Settings`, select the tab `Sessions` and set the `SSO Session Idle` to 5 minutes.
 Undo these settings at the end of this QA-step.
 2. Leave a session open for more than 5 minutes
 3. Then try to use any of the first two use cases.
+4. Undo the changes.

 ##### Backchannel-logout
 1. Make sure to have triggered the silent login into ICS, for example by opening OX.
-2. Track the docker logs with `docker logs -f intercom-service`.
+2. Track the docker logs with `docker logs -f intercom-service` or `l` on k9s.
+3. Go to the Keycloak-admin interface and login.
+4. Select the `Souvap` realm.
+5. Navigate to `Sessions`.
-3. Go to the Keycloak-admin interface, navigate to `Users`, search for the user you are logged in as in ICS, click the user, go to the `Sessions` tab and manually log out the session.
+6. Search for the user you are logged in as in ICS (and the Portal and others)
+7. Manually log out the session by clicking `Sign out` in the three dots menu.